Litter box

-Cats are fastidious by nature.
+Cats tend to be fastidious by nature.
 Free-roaming domestic cats will attempt to cover their urine and especially their faeces within their home range, in proximity of their food area.
 (Note: In Feldman's study, only 25% of faeces and 36% of urine deposits were made within 10 m of the food area.
 Most faeces and less than a half of urine deposits made within the total study area of 1,600 m^{2} were partially buried.
 In Panaman's study, faeces were distributed evenly between inside and outside of each cat's core area, and half of them were left unburied, with "a significant tendency to leave more faeces exposed outside the core area".
 Only one in 33 observed urine deposits was scratched over.
 However, in this study the outer limit of the core area could lie as far as 80 or 400 m from the feeding place, and the intersection between cat core areas alone extended over 2,000 m^{2}.)
 To achieve this, they rake the surface in a backward sweeping motion with their front paws to draw loose material over the waste.
 The efficiency of these attempts is limited by soil texture, as cats have to break the surface with their toes due to their claws being protractile.
 Still, on rare occasions outdoor cats have been observed trying to dig holes to deposit their excrements in.
 The raking behaviour is associated with sniffing the waste and will often follow from it.
 (Note: Feldman reports that 98% of faeces were sniffed and for most an attempt to bury them was made.
-Beaver makes the causal link stronger by writing, "The earth raking associated with burying feces is initiated by the odor of fecal matter", while citing Panaman, but the claim is not present in the source.)
+Beaver makes the causal link stronger by writing, "The earth raking associated with burying faeces is initiated by the odor of fecal matter", while citing Panaman, but the claim is not present in the source.)
 Raking is said to occur rarely when the motivation behind elimination is to engage in scent marking.
 (Note: Feldman notes that the only two faeces in her study left completely exposed were by adult male cats.
-Wendland wrongly attributes an unevidenced claim that "domestic cats bury their excrements because they view their owner as dominant" to Molteno et al. These researchers, who studied wild felids, note the possible communicatory role of feces deposited in prominent locations, left exposed, and even emphasised by scraping the soil, which they write "needs further investigation".)
+Wendland wrongly attributes an unevidenced claim that "domestic cats bury their excrements because they view their owner as dominant" to Molteno et al. These researchers, who studied wild felids, note the possible communicatory role of faeces deposited in prominent locations, left exposed, and even emphasised by scraping the soil, which they write "needs further investigation".)
 At thirty days of age, domestic kittens start to exhibit the innate behaviour of raking loose sand or soft dirt.
 This initially occurs in advance of elimination and can be combined with ingesting particles.